-3.3 ESTABLISHMENT OF THE PLANNING PARTNERSHIP
+3.4 ESTABLISHMENT OF THE PLANNING PARTNERSHIP

 Chelan County Natural Resources Department encouraged all eligible local governments to participate in this hazard mitigation planning process.
-The planning team invited all local governments to a planning partner kickoff meeting on November 2, 2023.
-This meeting was held to introduce the planning team, provide an overview of the mitigation planning process and solicit planning partners.
+The planning team invited local governments to a planning partner kickoff meeting on November 2, 2023.
+This meeting was held to introduce the planning team, provide an overview of the mitigation planning process, solicit commitment from planning partners, and volunteers for the steering committee members.
 Key objectives were as follows: